Filson: Your Premier Steam Filter Choice in China

 Filson steam filter is customizable to suit the varying needs of different applications.
 The filter housing fits perfectly for installing diverse filter element sizes and the filter elements are available in various absolute particulate retention rates based on your requirement.

 Filson steam filter component materials have passed the U.S. FDA listed for food contact use in accordance with CFR Title 21, as well as 1935/2004 EC certification, so you can trust Filson as your steam filter supplier.

-If you still have doubts about the Filson steam filter, feel free to contact us, and a free sample would be allowed to be delivered for you to check the details we provide a one-year warranty for the sake of manufacturing defects.
+If you still have doubts about Filson steam filter, feel free to contact us, and a free sample would be allowed to be delivered for you to check the details and performance.

 Filson: Your Leading Steam Filter Manufacturer

 As one of the best steam filter manufacturers in China, Filson exports its products to over 40 countries and regions around the world.
 And till now, we have received a good reputation from our customers for our high-quality steam filters and responsible pre-sale and after-sale service.